cuicaihao/cuicaihao/README.md

   - [x] Keep being role model and targeting the top 10% in Teams.
   - [x] Keep supporting academic communities by offering feedbacks as reviewer and associate editor, please send review invitation to **caihao.cui[at]ieee.org**.
   - [x] Keep writing my blogs of technology or algorithm applications on my website.
-  - [ ] Publish one paper on academic journals in 2025 on AI application in industry.
+  - [ ] Publish 12 long blogs in 2025 on AI application in industry.
   - [x] Contribute more to the Deep Learning Open Source projects ([TensorFlow](https://github.com/tensorflow), [PyTorch](https://github.com/pytorch) and [PaddleX](https://github.com/PaddlePaddle)).

 📕 **Latest 10 Posts on My Blog**